Custodian REIT plc: Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them.

 DJ Custodian REIT plc: Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them.

 Custodian REIT plc (CREI) Custodian REIT plc: Notification and public disclosure of transactions by persons discharging managerial responsibilities and persons closely associated with them.
-22-Feb-2022 / 16:10 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+23-Feb-2022 / 14:21 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------